usnistgov/AusteniteCalculator/README.md

 ```
 python app.py
 ```
-The application should now be visible on localhost:8050.
+to start the flask server.
+The application should then be visible at localhost:8050.

 ### From a Docker Container